kohlschutter/junixsocket/src/site/markdown/building.md

     Replace the path at `jdkHome` with your system's configuration.
 For the purposes of building junixsocket, you can have a version `1.8` or `8`; both will work.

-    If you cannot/do not want to install JDK 8, add the following profile exclusion to the `mvn` command below: `-P '!retrolambda'`.
+    If you cannot/do not want to install JDK 8, add the following parameter to the `mvn` command below: `-Dretrolambda=false`.

 ## Building with Maven